connected-autonomous-mobility/40-VirtualRacing/README.md

 A few guys meet there, discussed after a long meetup evening came up with a crazy idea and made it happening.
 We met at Maker Faire Bay Area 2019 with more guys from [Oakland](http://diyrobocars.com), Ann Arbor, [Detroit](https://www.meetup.com/Detroit-Autonomous-Vehicle-Meetup/), [Ottawa](https://www.meetup.com/Ottawa-Autonomous-Vehicle-Group/), [Shenzehn](https://www.roboticsmasters.co/), [Stuttgart](https://www.meetup.com/Connected-Autonomous-Driving) and many more countries.
 Now we're calling us the ***Parking Lot Nerds*** and are heading towards our new venture: Virtual Autonomous Racing.

-Thanks a lot, Ed & Tawn (Oakland), Nic & Paul (Ottawa), Dave (Ann Arbor) and especially Alex (Detroit) for literally driving the extra miles down to Stuttgart and making our journey to Silicon Valley / Maker Faire Bay Area 2019 a once in a life time experience.
+Thanks a lot, Ed & Tawn (Oakland), Nic & Paul (Ottawa), Dave (Ann Arbor), Linda (Shenzhen) and especially Alex (Detroit) for literally driving the extra miles down to Stuttgart and making our journey to Silicon Valley / Maker Faire Bay Area 2019 a once in a life time experience.

 ### 2 preparation